BizTalk Maintenance Tasks: BizTalk MessageBox database size does not decrease after a shrink

 Solution

 Of course, the basic answer is to guarantee that the Tracking Host Instance and the TrackedMessages_Copy job are running and waiting for the data to be moved.
-But we wanted to solve this quickly and have our environment in good shape again, so we decided to discard all of this tracking data that was not essential to us.
+But we wanted to resolve this quickly and get our environment back in good shape, so we decided to discard all tracking data that was not essential to us.
 To do that, you need to:

 • Access the BizTalk Health Monitor tool and select Maintenance.

-• On the Task type combo box, select the option Delete.
-And on the Task list combo box, select the option PURGE TrackingData Tables in MsgBox.
+• In the Task type combo box, select the option Delete.
+And in the Task list combo box, select the option PURGE TrackingData Tables in MsgBox.

 • Click Execute Task.